highsource/bitcoin-a-day/README.md

 # Usage

-Clone this repository:
+* Clone this repository:

 ```
 git clone https://github.com/highsource/bitcoin-a-day.git
 ```

-*Review the code.* I mean it.
+* **Review the code.** I mean it.
 You are about to give this code access to your Bitstamp account - via API, but still.
 Assume I am a malicious actor and wrote this code to steal from you or waste your money for fun.
 (I did not, but assume so.)
+Check the code, make sure you understand what it does.

-Create the `bitstamp-properties.json` file with properties `customerId`, `key` and `secret`
+* Create the `bitstamp-properties.json` file with properties `customerId`, `key` and `secret`:

 ```
 {